daly-h/daly-h.github.io/index.md

 I'm affiliated with [MaREI](www.marei.ie), the SFI Centre for Climate, Energy and the Marine and work closely with UCC's Energy Policy and Modelling Group.
 You can find out more about my [Teaching](/pages/teaching/) and [Research](/pages/research) on this website.

 ### Career profile
+*2019-present:* Lecturer in Sustainable Energy Systems, University College Cork

+*2015-2019:* Lead on energy access at the International Energy Agency (IEA), leading the topic of energy development for the World Energy Outlook (WEO), co-authoring the 2017 Energy Access Outlook report.

+*2012-2015:* Member of the energy systems team at the UCL Energy Institute, developing the UK TIMES Model (UKTM) and helping bring about its adoption by the (former) Department for Energy and Climate Change as the central energy systems tool for the UK government.
+Her research also developed the state-of-the-art of the representation of behaviour, demand and populations in energy system models, and integrated indirect GHGs in energy systems analyses.

+*2009-2012:* Ph.D. with the Energy Policy and Modelling Group at University College Cork, under the supervision of Professor Brian O'Gallachoir.
+"Transport energy demand: techno-economic modelling and scenarios for Irish climate policy".

 For a full career profile, you can download a PDF copy of [My CV](/pages/Hannah E Daly CV Aug2020.pdf).